 When you think of Door County, many things may come to mind – cherries, scenic Lake Michigan views, and of course the classic Door County fish boil.

-Many know Wisconsin as the Dairy State, however, few realize that it holds another title — the largest producer of cranberries in the world!
-Each year, the state grows 600 million pounds of cranberries and supplies the U.S. with two-thirds of the cranberries consumed annually.
+Many know Wisconsin as the Dairy State, however, few realize that it holds another title — the largest producer of cranberries in the world.

 Cheese curds are to Wisconsin what Key Lime Pie is to Key West, crabs to Maine, pastrami to New York City and smoky barbecue to Texas.